Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 4. Hire a limited-service agent or flat-fee MLS company

-Some agents and brokers will offer a limited set of services for a low flat fee.
-Others may offer a la carte pricing, where you can pick and pay for only the services you want.
-Particularly if you’re looking to list your home for sale by owner (FSBO), these types of services offer a few of the key benefits of working with a realtor without the hefty price tag.
+Some agents and brokers will offer limited services for a low flat fee.
+Others may offer a la carte pricing, where you can pick and pay for only your desired services.
+If you want to list your home for sale by owner (FSBO), these services offer some key benefits of working with a realtor without the hefty price tag.

 » MORE: Should you hire a flat-fee MLS company?